pass-the-salt/2025/content/english/annual-report/_index.md

 _Lecture hall.
 Photo by @julioloayzam._<br>

-💚 The semi-underground lecture hall was **much more resistant to the heat** (38°C on the first day) than Polytech.
+💚 The semi-underground lecture hall finally **handled quite well the high peak heat** (38°C on the first day).

 💚 The variety of **transportation options** to get there (15 minutes by bus, 25/30 minutes on foot, 2 metro lines) provided **resilience and comfort for everyone**.